 - Spend a significantly greater portion of their time providing direct patient care than full-time pediatricians, and a smaller portion of their time on health care administration and research

-- Are less likely to be men except in older age groups
+- Are less likely to identify as men except in older age groups

 - Are less likely to work in a hospital setting or in academic medicine